-471 Conclusions
+5 Conclusions

-- 472 All too often, soil conservation is discussed in isolation, whereby much attention is given to the effectiveness of 473 technical solutions in reducing excessive soil and water losses at a given location.
-Agriculture, however, is a system - 474 wherein lateral connections at different scales are very important: actions at a specific location will necessarily - 475 have implications at other locations.
-Agricultural systems are also subject to constant change as they respond to - 476 changes in population numbers, population distribution, economic wealth and cultural preferences.
-A coherent - 477 vision on the development of soil conservation in 21^{st} century needs to account for this context and needs to - 478 consider both the spatial and temporal dynamics of agricultural systems. - While it is certainly true that conservation technology can be further developed other considerations may be more important for the successful implementation of soil conservation programs.
-In our view, smart intensification is an essential ingredient of any strategy seeking efficient soil conservation while at the same time meeting the growing
+All too often, soil conservation is discussed in isolation, whereby much attention is given to the effectiveness of technical solutions in reducing excessive soil and water losses at a given location.
+Agriculture, however, is a system wherein lateral connections at different scales are very important: actions at a specific location will necessarily have implications at other locations.
+Agricultural systems are also subject to constant change as they respond to changes in population numbers, population distribution, economic wealth and cultural preferences.
+A coherent vision on the development of soil conservation in 21st century needs to account for this context and needs to consider both the spatial and temporal dynamics of agricultural systems.

-- 482 food demands of a strongly increasing, more urbanised global population.
-Smart intensification will help to reduce - the land surface area exposed to a high soil degradation risk while it will, at the same time, increase the return on - the soil conservation measures that will still be necessary.
-Smart intensification will also allow to reap additional - environmental benefits in terms of soil organic carbon storage, biodiversity and water availability.
-It will also be - directly beneficial to the farmer, allowing her/him to produce food for more people and to achieve an acceptable - income.
-It is therefore no surprise that, when considering these other angles, other researchers have reached similarconclusions, stating that agriculture in the Global South and particularly in Africa needs to intensify and that the - 489 exclusive focus on smallholders as engines for growth needs to change (Collier and Dercon, 2009). - Intensification is not a panacea that magically solves all problems.
-Striving towards higher crop yields will require the use of more external inputs, including the use of mineral fertilizers.
-This is often assumed to be detrimental to the environment: yet this only will be true if fertilizers are used excessively, as is the case now in many areas of the world (Sattari et al., 2012; Lassaletta et al., 2014; Zhang et al., 2015).
-If correctly used, the environmental benefits of judicious mineral fertilizer use will more often than not outweigh their potential negative impacts by reducing the amount of land needed for agricultural production (Tilman et al., 2011).
-Furthermore, intensification will require higher energy and capital inputs per unit of surface area: these extra investments will partly be - 497 compensated by the fact that a smaller area of land needs to be cultivated but access to markets will often be - 498 essential to make intensification profitable. - 499 Smart intensification as such will not be sufficient to reduce soil loss to acceptable levels: also in intensive systems, - 500 soil losses are often higher than is tolerable and conflicts between (long-term) environmental and (short-term) - 501 economic goals will be present.
-Yet, they will be easier to tackle when we give smart intensification adequate - 502 consideration in any plan on future agricultural development in the Global South.
+While it is certainly true that conservation technology can be further developed other considerations may be more important for the successful implementation of soil conservation programmes.
+In our view, smart intensification is an essential ingredient of any strategy seeking efficient soil conservation while at the same time meeting the growing food demands of a strongly increasing, more urbanised global population.
+Smart intensification will help to reduce the land surface area exposed to a high soil degradation risk, while it will, at the same time, increase the return on the soil conservation measures that will still be necessary.
+Smart intensification will also allow for additional environmental benefits to be reaped in terms of soil organic carbon storage, biodiversity and water availability.
+It will also be directly beneficial to the farmers, allowing them to produce food for more people and to achieve an acceptable income.
+It is therefore no surprise that, when considering these other angles, other researchers have reached similar conclusions, stating that agriculture in the Global South and particularly in Africa needs to intensify and that the exclusive focus on smallholders as engines for growth needs to change (Collier and Dercon, 2009).

+Intensification is not a panacea that magically solves all problems.
+Striving towards higher crop yields will require the use of more external inputs, including the use of mineral fertilisers.
+This is often assumed to be detrimental to the environment: yet this only will be true if fertilisers are used excessively, as is the case now in many areas of the world (Sattari et al., 2012; Lassaletta et al., 2014; Zhang et al., 2015).
+If correctly used, the environmental benefits of judicious mineral fertiliser use will more often than not outweigh their potential negative impacts by reducing the amount of land needed for agricultural production (Tilman et al., 2011).
+Furthermore, intensification will require higher energy and capital inputs per unit of surface area: these extra investments will partly be compensated for by the fact that a smaller area of land needs to be cultivated, but access to markets will often be essential to make intensification profitable.

+Smart intensification as such will not be sufficient to reduce soil loss to acceptable levels: in intensive systems, soil losses are also often higher than is tolerable and conflicts between (long-term) environmental and (short-term) economic goals will be present.
+Yet, these problems will be easier to tackle when we give smart intensification adequate consideration in any plan on future agricultural development in the Global South.